christabor/flask_jsondash/schemas.md

 #### Area

-An object with each key corresponding to the line label, and an an integer value.
+An object with each key corresponding to the line label, and a list of integer values.

 ```json
 {